pcherna/pegasus-example-apps-v2/README.md

 * API access to non-team and team-specific objects
 * Use of pagination
 * HTMX to make better-looking updates in pagination

+This replaces the older [first version of this project](https://github.com/pcherna/pegasus-example-apps)).
+It is cleaner, better organized, and is refreshed to match the current Saas Pegasus.

 ## Apps and Models Introduction